react-lds/react-lds/README.md

 - Adjust version in `package.json`
 - Write `CHANGELOG.md`
 - Merge into master and add a new tag.
 Travis will do the rest

+react-lds started as a [Propertybase](https://www.propertybase.com/) project in 2016 and was maintained by Propertybase between 2016-2020.